Restaurants & Hospitality · Cafes

 even if the physical repair is covered.
 Business income coverage pays for lost net income and continuing fixed costs during a covered interruption.
 It bridges the gap between when the loss occurs and when the cafe can reasonably reopen.
 Review the limit against actual revenue and fixed costs to confirm it is sized for the real operation.

-These are the details that can shape eligibility, terms, and pricing.
+These details can affect which options are available and what they may cost.
 You don't need all of them to start — send what you have, and we'll follow up on anything important that's missing.

-• Annual gross revenues.
-Revenue is the primary GL rating basis in food-service operations.
-Carriers use it to size the business and assess the frequency of patron interaction.
-For new or recently expanded locations, projecting revenue accurately at inception mattersit sets the initial rate and the audit baseline.
+Annual gross revenues.
+Revenue is the primary GL pricing basis in food-service operations.
+Insurers use it to size the business and assess the frequency of patron interaction.
+For new or recently expanded locations, projecting revenue accurately at inception matters

-• Presence and percentage of alcohol sales.
+Presence and percentage of alcohol sales.
 Beer, wine, or spirits sold for on-premises consumption triggers a separate liquor liability review.
-Carriers ask for alcohol revenue as a percentage of total gross revenues.
+Insurers ask for alcohol revenue as a percentage of total gross revenues.
 A cafe where alcohol is a minor line is reviewed differently than one where it represents a meaningful share of sales.

-• Cooking equipment and fire-suppression system.
-Carriers ask what cooking equipment is in use and whether a UL300-compliant or wet-chemical suppression system is installed and currently serviced.
+Cooking equipment and fire-suppression system.
+Insurers ask what cooking equipment is in use and whether a UL300-compliant or wet-chemical suppression system is installed and currently serviced.
 The service date and contractor documentation are typically part of the review.
-A system overdue for service is a material underwriting issue.
+A system overdue for service is a material coverage review issue.

-• Business personal property value, including tenant improvements.
+Business personal property value, including tenant improvements.
 The total value of business personal property determines whether the property limit covers an actual loss.
-Tenant improvementscustom millwork, bar counters, installed refrigeration, specialty tile — are often underestimated relative to what it costs to replace them.
+Tenant improvements

 Example claim scenarios